 Installing hard floor finishes into existing residential dwellings

-If your property is leased, you should “tread carefully” if considering installing a wooden or hard floor finish.
+When installing a hard or wooden floor finish into a leased residential dwelling, you should “tread carefully”.
 Before changing any floor finish, we would advise that you check your lease for any such restrictions.
 Leases often contain clauses on changing floor finishes, particularly to wooden or hard floors in shared properties such as flats.
 The clauses vary considerably and could request for the sound insulation of the new floor to be the same or a similar level to the current floor.
 Some clauses require testing before and after works hence the need to comply with the lease prior to works.

 Wooden and hard floor finishes can inherently cause higher impact sounds or impact noise below.
 Particularly, when compared to soft finishes, such as carpet.
 The term impact sound is used to describe when object impacts on a structure.
 So, in a residential scenario this would be footsteps on a floor.
 And, to protect all residents from such unwanted impact noise, landlords often add floor finish clauses in their leases.